African Travel Bloggers pick Kidepo Valley Park – Karamoja Region as the Top African Destination

 A visit to the Ik people is a one of a kind experiential, cultural encounter in all of Africa.
 The Ik People resist most outside influences, even more than the Karamojong people.
 The Ik were the first people in the area and lived in the Kidepo Valley, after years of conflict with fierce Karamojong Warriors they retreated up the mountains where they tend their gardens and goats and keep bees.
 The Bride’s price is beehives, instead of cattle.
 In 2017, an Ik won a seat in parliament which was a first for the tribe.

 We make a visit to the Karamoja Region & Kidepo Valley Park a reality:

 Kabiza Wilderness Safaris does not just recommend visiting Kidepo Valley Park, we actually take you there.
-We have taken many a client on a experiential Safari to the Karamoja Region and Kidepo Valley National Park.
+We have taken many a client on an experiential Safari to the Karamoja Region and Kidepo Valley National Park.

 We have many years of experience taking clients to the Karamoja region of Uganda.
-This is Africa as it used to be, Africa without the crowds, Africa as you might imagine it to be after reading Karen Blixen’s or Ernest Hemingway’s books about Africa.
+This is Africa as it used to be, Africa without the crowds, Africa as you might imagine it after reading Karen Blixen’s or Ernest Hemingway’s books about Africa.

 The Karamoja Region was and is remote and remains unvisited even as it was during Colonial Times and since Independence in 1962 only to change in recent years.